oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/vision/vision.md

 In this lab, you will:

-* Set a staging bucket
+* Set a staging bucket required for storing temporary prediction results
-* Create a new vision model
+* Create a new image classification model using OCI Vision
-* Test a model
+* Test a model using OCI Vision

 ### Prerequisites

 This lab assumes you have:

-* An Oracle Cloud account
+* Completed previous labs of this workshop: **Prepare Environment**, **Lab 1: Image Library** and **Lab 2: Data Labeling**.

 ## Task 1: Create a staging bucket for Vision

-Before you will begin with model training, one small prerequisite is needed.
-Vision service, when running predictions, requires additional storage, a staging bucket, where each prediction's results stores temporary results.
-You need to create a staging bucket and then allow access and manage privileges to you user group.
+Before you begin with model training, one small prerequisite is needed.

+Vision service, when running predictions, requires additional storage, a staging bucket, where each prediction's results are stored temporarily.
+You need to create a staging bucket and then allow access and manage privileges to your user group.

 1. Step 1: Navigate to **Storage** and then to **Buckets**.